 \subsection{Classification Accuracy}

-Table~\ref{tbl:comparison-cifar10-a} summarizes the results of the image classification task for the CIFAR-10 dataset are summarized.
+We first investigated the effectiveness of our surrogate gradient in training the S$^3$NN.
+Table~\ref{tbl:comparison-cifar10-a} summarizes the results of various surrogate gradients for the image classification task for the CIFAR-10 dataset, where all models are S$^3$NNs though their activation functions are different (other settings are the same).
 The ``Method" in Table~\ref{tbl:comparison-cifar10-a} indicates the activation function employed.
 The ``ReLU" method corresponds to the full-precision network.
 Meanwhile, the other method corresponds to some network, whose activation function is the Heaviside function with the threshold value $u_{\rm th}$ expressed in Eq.~\ref{eqn:spike-ssn} for forward propagation and is each surrogate gradient method for backpropagation.
-The ``S$^2$NN" method denotes the proposed method expressed in Eq.~\ref{eqn:ssn-surrogate-gradient}.
-For the methods used for comparison, the ``STE-b"/``STE-s" method denotes the STE~\citep{bengio2013estimating} used as the BNN baselilne; the ``SiBNN" method denotes the adaptive STE in~\citep{wang2020sparsity}; the ``SLAYER" method denotes the exponential decay function~\citep{shrestha2018slayer} in Eq.~\ref{eqn:edf} used as SNN baseline while being unaware to spike firing.
-The difference between ``STE-b" and ``STE-s" is that the range of the Heaviside function of STE-b is not $\{0, 1\}$, but $\{\pm 1\}$.
-Table~\ref{tbl:method-threshold} presents the threshold values $u_{\rm th}$ for each method.
-Here, ``Accuracy" expresses the mean value ($\pm$ standard deviation) of the test accuracy in five training runs.
+For the methods used for comparison, the ``STE-b"/``STE-s" method denotes the STE~\citep{bengio2013estimating} used as the BNN baseline; the ``SiBNN" method denotes the adaptive STE in~\citep{wang2020sparsity}; the ``SLAYER''~\citep{shrestha2018slayer} and ``EENC''~\citep{esser2016cover} methods denote the functions used as the SNN baselines independent of the process of spike firing, unlike the original TSSL-BP.
+The difference between ``STE-b" and ``STE-s" is that the range of the Heaviside function of ``STE-b" is not $\{0, 1\}$, but $\{\pm 1\}$.
+Namely, ``STE-s'' is a modification of ``STE-b" for BNNs to align the threshold to the SNN setting.
+These surrogate gradients are shown in Fig.\ref{fig:surrogate-gradients} and Table~\ref{tbl:eqs-forward-backward}.
+Here, ``Accuracy" expresses the mean value ($\pm$ standard deviation) of the test accuracy in $5$ training runs.